ansabkhaliq/backend/API.md

     "status": "success"
   }
   ```
 ### 3.5 Retrieve product price from squizz api
   **This is not a api that front end can access.
-These are supposed to be called by the Postman or another similar tool thatallow you to make calls to the REST API.**
+These are supposed to be called by the Postman or another similar tool that allow you to make calls to the REST API.**
-  **This method is repsonbile for getting the latest price from SQUIZZ platform and updating the table in the local database**
+  **This method is responbile for getting the latest price from SQUIZZ platform and updating the table in the local database**
 - **Request**
     Before retrieve data from squizz api, you should log in first
     Send **GET** to `/retrievePrices`